Mouseear chickweed – Cerastium fontanum ssp. vulgare

 Stems

-Prostrate, spreading stems are capable of rooting at the nodes to form dense patches.
+Prostrate, spreading stems can root at the nodes, forming dense patches.
 Stems are slender and very finely hairy with swollen nodes.

 Flowers and fruit